nicholas-fedor/watchtower/README.md

     nickfedor/watchtower
 ```

 Watchtower is intended to be used in homelabs, media centers, local dev environments, and similar.
 We do **not** recommend using Watchtower in a commercial or production environment.
-If that is you, you should be looking into using Kubernetes.
-If that feels like too big a step for you, please look into solutions like [MicroK8s](https://microk8s.io/) and [k3s](https://k3s.io/) that take away a lot of the toil of running a Kubernetes cluster.
+If that is you, you should be looking into using Kubernetes enabled with CI/CD, such as onedr0p's Talos Linux with FluxCD setup [here](https://github.com/onedr0p/cluster-template).

+**⚠️ Note:** Docker v25 / API v1.44 is the minimum supported version.
+This can be checked using the [CLI command](https://docs.docker.com/reference/cli/docker/version/) `docker version`.
+This will impact your ability to utilize more advanced Docker features, such as IPAM and static MAC address management, which require using version 1.44 or greater.
+Manually setting the `DOCKER_API_VERSION` [variable](https://nicholas-fedor.github.io/watchtower/arguments/#docker_api_version) is recommended until you are able to update to Docker version 25 or newer.

 ## Documentation